 How do Google Ads work?

-Marketers have three options for their bidding:
+Marketers have three options for their bids:

 - Cost per click (CPC): The amount you pay when a user clicks on your ad.